Are you worried about how your tattoo will affect your job prospects?

 - Traditionalists: born 1945 and before

 Having a tattoo is not protected under Employment Law.
 It isn’t one of the Protected Characteristics.
 Businesses have the right to make decisions about appearances and dress codes.
-These decisions should be based on company policy and comply with the law.
+These decisions should be based on the company policy and comply with the law.

 If companies shy away from hiring individuals just because they have a tattoo then they are missing out on potential talent for their businesses.
 It could even be a form of indirect age discrimination given that a third of young people now have a tattoo.
-And 1.5 million people in Britain get a tattoo every year.
+And, a significant 1.5 million people in Britain get a tattoo every year.

 Considering a career in the Police?